GetShopTV/changelogged/README.md

 ### Writing changelogs.

-`--format suggest` provides another format for records you see on the screen.
+`--format=suggest` provides another format for records you see on the screen.
-It can be used with `--update-changelog` option to write these strings to the top of changelog they are relevant to.
+`update-changelog` command will write these records to changelog.
+With any `format` option new entries will match `--format=suggest`.
 It's recommended to edit it manually after.
-This option cannot be used with `--format simple` which is default.

 ## Guiding examples